CharlieDW/Trillo/README.md

 # Trillo
-Trillo project as part of the Advanced CSS &amp; Sass course
+Trillo project as part of the Advanced CSS &amp; Sass course.
+Design by Jonas Schmedtmann.